awb0047/Nest-Online-Assessment/README.md

 #### Batching Real-Time updates
 The current subscription model would send out updates instantly, assuming connection to a socket.
 However, that connection might not always be existent, and we still want to notify employees when they return online, AKA reestablish a connection.
 There should be a cache located in the database that stores messages lacking a persistant connection, and should retry in intervals.
 Storing on database would protect these notifications in case of a server failure.

+#### Lack of Apollo
+Further into the developement and research into this task, I realized that it would have been easier to use Apollo, especially for subscriptions.
+Apollos built in dash makes connecting to the web socket easy for testing live notifications.